tkhq/demo-consumer-wallet/README.md

 $ cd demo-consumer-wallet/
 $ corepack enable # Updates npm for the local project

-# *Optional*: prefill your Turnkey credentials in `.env.development.local`.
-# Feel free to skip this step; only development builds can use prefilled variables (for convenience)
-$ cp .env.example .env.development.local

 $ npm install
 $ npm start # Follow the instructions on screen to build to your device or a simulator
 ```